debarghya18/GlobalMind/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

----

-For more information, contributions, or to report issues, please contact the development team at [support@globalmind.ai](mailto:support@globalmind.ai).
 >>>>>>> 1fd34cf (first commit)